ctivir/dg_moz/README.md

 - Install using pip...

- 1. pip install django
+ 1. pip install -r requirements.txt

-### How to contribute
+## How to contribute

 To contribute to this project you have to fork it and clone it.

+`git clone https://github.com/ctivir/dg_moz.git` Clone project

 After cloning it, in the project directory, run:

+ 1. `cd dg_moz` Get project folder
+ 2. `python3 -m venv env` create virtual env
+ 3. `source env/bin/activate` activate virtual env
+ 4. `./python manage.py createsuperuser` create superuser to have access to django admin
- 1.  `./manage.py makemigrations` to create new migrations based on the changes you have made to your models.
+ 5. `./manage.py makemigrations` create new migrations based on the changes you have made to your models.

- 3.  `./manage.py migrate` to appy all migrations.
+ 6. `./manage.py migrate` appy all migrations.

- 2.  `./manage.py runserver` to run the app in the development mode.
+ 7. `./manage.py runserver` to run the app in the development mode.
      Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

      The page will reload if you make edits.

-### Useful resources
+## Useful resources

 - [Django Documentation](https://docs.djangoproject.com)